CURRENT PSYCHOLOGICAL MALTREATMENT ALLIANCE STUDIES

 Survey of APSAC Membership

 A study has been launched to survey members of APSAC about their knowledge of and attitudes towards psychological maltreatment.
 Pilot face validity studies identified a set of parenting behaviors that cover a range of types and severity levels of PM behaviors, including behaviors that could be considered "poor parenting" but not PM.
 Participants rate these behaviors both with respect to whether they believe it is PM and whether and under what circumstances they would make a child protection report based on the behavior.
 Additional items on the survey assess respondents' perception of likely outcomes of PM, how they advise parents about PM, their training on the topic, and other items assessed in Taylor et al (2017) regarding corporal punishment.
-The survey was launched in September 2019.
+Two peer-reviewed publications have been written based on the findings from this study, one published in Child Abuse and Neglect and other in Child Welfare.